Utility help in Central Florida

 A lift station wet well that isn't regularly cleaned doesn't stay clean for long.
 Grease, fats, oils, rags, grit, and organic solids accumulate along the walls, floor, and around pump intakes — reducing your effective storage volume, straining pump motors, and creating the conditions for overflow events, odor complaints, and regulatory violations.
 For property managers, HOAs, commercial facilities, and municipalities across Central Florida, deferred wet well maintenance is one of the most avoidable sources of expensive emergency calls.

 Lapin Services provides professional lift station wet well cleaning throughout Orlando and the surrounding Central Florida region.
 As a licensed Underground Utilities Contractor (CUC1223686) with more than 65 years of field experience, we mobilize the right vacuum, jetting, and dewatering equipment to remove accumulated solids and restore your wet well to proper operating condition — then document the work so your records stay clean.
-With a 4.9-star rating and over 1,000 reviews, we're the most trusted utility contractor in Florida.
+With a 4.9-star rating and over 1,000 reviews, we're the family-owned local utility contractor in Florida.

 Problems We Solve